[Hotel Palazzo Failla]

 They all went out to the piazza.

-‘From here to here, the other end of the bar, had a light on upstairs, the next part here also had but from there to the end had not.
+‘From here to here, the other end of the bar, had a light on upstairs, the next part here also had, this central part so to speak, but from there to the end had not, nor down where the singing was.
 What think you, Robyn?’
 She concurred.
-‘Is that significant?’
+‘Is it significant?’

 ‘Let me confirm – the room on the northern end, to the left here and behind the guests last night, from where the lady fell, did not have the room light on?’